 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

-Ruins of the church and other buildings around it serve as a reminder that some decades ago here was lively village.
-Local people – Chagosians – were exiled in 1973 by the British military.
+Ruins of the church and other buildings around it serve as a reminder that some decades ago there was a lively village.
+Local people – Chagossians – were exiled in 1973 by the British military.

-Chagos Archipelago is known since antiquity – but it was settled just a few centuries ago, when at the end of the 18th century French established coconut plantations.
+The Chagos Archipelago is known since antiquity – but it was settled just a few centuries ago when at the end of the 18th century French established coconut plantations.

-As it was usual in those times, the hard work was done by slave labour.
-Workers were sent in mostly from Madagascar and Mozambique.
-Work was hard and pay (after the abolishion of slavery in 1835 – 1839) – low, but the new inhabitants of Chagos islands learned to love the idyllic nature of these remote islands.
-Well, it is not always idyllic – earthquakes and hurricanes are frequent here, but this is compensated by unbelievably clean ocean, rich marine and bird life.
+As it was usual in those times, the hard work was done by slave labor.
+Workers were sent mostly from Madagascar and Mozambique.
+Work was hard and pay (after the abolishing of slavery in 1835 – 1839) – low, but the new inhabitants of Chagos islands learned to love the idyllic nature of these remote islands.
+Well, it is not always idyllic – earthquakes and hurricanes are frequent here, but this is compensated by the unbelievably clean ocean, rich marine and birdlife.

 In 1913 in Salomon islands were living and hard working some 160 people.

 Times changed dramatically in the second half of the 20th century.
 Further south – in Diego Garcia atoll – was established an enormous military base.
 Islands were purchased by the United Kingdom to create British Indian Ocean Territory, a military base was developed by the United States.